DeadlyMC/carpet-extra/README.md

 * Additional notes:
   * It has an accompanying command

+## compactShulkerBoxes
+Shulker boxes can be stored in shulker boxes.
+Required client side support
+Please use at your own risk.
+OVer compacting can cause high amounts of lag and potentially corrupting the world
+* Type: `boolean`
+* Default value: `false`
+* Required options: `true`, `false`
+* Categories: `EXPERIMENTAL`, `FEATURE`, `EXTRAS`

 ## comparatorReadsClock
 Allows Comparators to read the daytime instead of the rotation of clocks in item frames
 * Type: `boolean`